astronomer/docs/software/system-components.md

 description: Learn about the various tools and services that make up Astronomer Software.
 ---

-Astronomer Software utilizes a variety of tools to run Airflow securely and reliably in your private cloud.
+Astronomer Software utilizes a variety of tools to run Apache Airflow® securely and reliably in your private cloud.
 This guide contains names and descriptions of all system components required to run Astronomer Software.

 ## Platform components